ThiagoBarradas/serilog-sinks-influxdb/README.md

 Compatible with InfluxDB v1.X.X.

-_NOTE: The **library will probably new dependencies for next release** in order to support InfluxDB v2.X.X
+_NOTE: The **library will probably use new dependencies for next release** in order to support InfluxDB v2.X.X

 ### Getting Started